Learn more about sustainability terms and definitions.

 Energy Use Intensity (EUI)

 A metric used for comparing buildings energy use.
-Typically defined as the total building energy use per square foot per year.
+A building’s total on-site building energy use per square foot per year (kBTU/square foot/year).

-A program which provides certification to buildings and consumer products which meet certain standards of energy efficiency.
+A U.S. EPA program providing certification to buildings and consumer products that meet certain standards of energy efficiency.
+Learn more.

 Electronic Product Environmental Assessment Tool (EPEAT)